Full disclosure: I am a hard-core Little Monster

 I’m not nothing without a steady hand, I’m not nothing unless I know I can

-From this point on, the album (at least to me), appears to be Gaga freeing herself: a toxic relationship, her demons?.
+From this point on, the album (at least to me), appears to be Gaga freeing herself from something: a toxic relationship, her demons?.
 Free Woman is an indication of the desire to break free from chains, and to celebrate this new found freedom.

 With 911, we are ushered into a disco, a self-loathing disco if that.
 Gaga has revealed her experiences of self-destructive actions and psychotic breaks – the song 911 may represent these particular experiences.
 Plastic Doll gives me The Fame vibes, we are back in 2009 (the lyrics ‘I’ve got blonde hair and cherry lips’ in particular take me to The Fame era).